rfalanga/SupplyChainManagementSystem/README.md

 ## Added three Blazor WebAssembly projects

-I added three Blazor WebAssembly projects to this solution.
+I added two Blazor WebAssembly projects to this solution.
 They are named:
 - SupplyChainManagementSystem.Server
 - SupplyChainManagementSystem.Client
-- SupplyChainManagementSystem.Shared

 And they're all created using .NET 9.
 With HTTPS enabled.
 But this time I left off the sample pages.

+### The Share project

+SupplyChainManagementSystem.Shared is a Class Library project